HythamMohamed/Getting-CleaningDataProject/README.md

 - asume you have saved the code in the same directory level where you uncompresed the UCI data and named it `run_analysis.R` then you can run it as below.

-**note that the function will take some time to complete so please don't interupt it until you get the console back ">"**
+**note that the function will take some time to complete so please don't interupt it until you get the cursor ">" back**

 ```{R}